corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 This injection is for use within custom CorDapp classes instantiated by Corda using reflection.
 This is currently limited to CorDapp flows, custom Corda services, and notary services.

+{{< note >}}
-_Note: Another injection annotation exists called `@CordaInjectPreStart`.
-This is specifically used for injection in Corda services to support the Corda service lifecycle and will be described in more detail in a later section of this document._
+`@CordaInjectPreStart` is another injection annotation.
+It is specifically used for injection in Corda Services to support the Corda Service lifecycle.
+{{< /note >}}

-## Making a custom Corda service injectable
+## Make a custom Corda Service injectable

-In order to make service injectable, you must first make it implement one or both of the injection interfaces:
+In order to make a service injectable, you must first make it implement one or both of the injection interfaces:

 * `CordaFlowInjectable`
 * `CordaServiceInjectable`

 These are empty interfaces used to indicate that a service can be injected, and where it can be injected.
-Implementing `CordaFlowInjectable` will allow for injection into a Flow, and `CordaServiceInjectable` will allow for injection in to a Corda service or notary service.
+Implementing `CordaFlowInjectable` will allow for injection into a flow, and `CordaServiceInjectable` will allow for injection into a Corda Service or notary service.

 ### Signature of singleton injection registration

-Registration of a singleton service stores a mapping from interface class type to implementation instance and can be used for notary services and Corda services.
+Registration of a singleton service stores a mapping from interface class type to implementation instance, and can be used for notary services and Corda Services.

 The interface you provide during registration is the interface which should be used in flows/services with the `@CordaInject` annotation.